abnishnayak/abnishnayak/README.md

 - 👋 Hi, I’m @abnishnayak
 - 👀 I’m interested in ... software development.
 - 🌱 I’m currently learning ...
-Java Full stack.
+Javascript.
-- 💞️ I’m looking to collaborate on ... java development.
+- 💞️ I’m looking to collaborate on ... frontend development.
 - 📫 How to reach me ... linkedin.com/in/abnish-nayak-795a511b0 on LinkedIn.

 <!---